 Templates and analyzers are used to write fresh, properly structured new programming code utilizing the Spring MVC framework instead.

-The process involves hand finishing by programmers, but the goal for Engineer is to write over 40% of the routine lines of code that must be changed automatically.
-In our own testing, we’re hitting over 90% of the changes successfully!
-But, every code base is different, so 40% is our goal for now.
+The process involves hand finishing by programmers, but the goal for Engineer is to write over 85% of the routine lines of code that must be changed automatically.
+In our own testing, we’re hitting over 98% of the changes successfully!
+But, every code base is different, so 85% is our goal for now.
 And, if you need more, we’ll work with you to get there.
 Every code base is different, but we can do an assessment to make a plan to achieve complete removal of Struts — fixed price or by providing Time and Materials support to your in-house team.

-Hand finishing by programmers focuses on refactoring business logic found in Action Classes and other unique features of the code base.
+Hand finishing by programmers focuses on handling unique logic in tags and other unique features of the code base.

-- Libraries – replacing Struts Jars with Spring MVC Jars (Spring 3 or greater, depending on the age of the Struts version)
+- Libraries – replacing Struts Jars with Spring MVC Jars (Spring 3 or 5, depending on the age of the Struts version)

 - Tags – replacing Struts Tags with HTML Tags

 - Replacing the Dispatcher with an appropriate Spring Dispatcher